cakeoomoo/binarypinja/README.md

 - Output
     - `[dirname].csv`             :  Extract entry-point for all files
     - `[dirname].bin.csv`         :  Extract binary-code for all files
-    - `[dirname].allbin.csv`      :  Extract text section for all files
+    - `[dirname].txtbin.csv`      :  Extract text section for all files
     - `[dirname].bin.asm.csv`     :  Convert to each disassembly files from all files
     - `[dirname].bin.asm.repl.csv`:  Transform disassembly code using arbitrary rules for easy handling in ML

-- Output2
+- Output(command-option is --mode doc2vec)
-    - Print result on console :  print the similarity comparison value at disassembly codes by using doc2vec
+    - Print on console :  the similarity comparison value at disassembly codes by using doc2vec

 ### HOW TO INSTALL:

 ```
+pip3 install -r requirements.txt
-pip3 install .      (non check)
+pip3 install .
 ```

-### HOW TO INSTALL(developper):
+### HOW TO INSTALL for Developper:

 ```
 pip3 install -r requirements.txt